voje/ga_timetable/README.md

 String length: N*D*4.

 Each participant is represented with D days.
 Each day is represented with 4 bits.
 The 4 bits encode the ID of the workshop the participant is attending.
 This way we make sure, each participant is attending no more than 1 workshop per day.

+## Results
+It's a balance between group sizes and distribution of age inside grups.
+Table pretty5.csv was created by takking inco acount both factors equally.